Basic History

 At the sixth Zionist Congress (1903), Herzl proposed acceptance of the British offer of territory in Uganda as a temporary refuge for Jews in Russia in immediate danger.
 This proposal was investigated but finally rejected at the next Congress in 1905.

 In this period support for Zionism amongst European Jews was limited.
 Indeed there were Jewish organisations who opposed both anti-Semitism and Zionism, such as the Jewish Labour Bund.
-The Bund believed that the proper response to anti-Semitism was not to escape it by emigrating to set up a Jewish state in Palestine but to confront it in the fight for socialism.
+The Bund believed that the proper response to anti-Semitism was not to escape it by emigrating to set up a Jewish state in Palestine, but to confront it in the fight for socialism.

-In November 1917 British Foreign Secretary Lord Balfour wrote a letter to Lord Rothschild, one of the leaders of the Jewish community in Britain.
+.
 The letter contained the following declaration made by the British War Cabinet: “His Majesty’s Government view with favour the establishment in Palestine of a national home for the Jewish people and will use their best endeavours to facilitate the achievement of this object, it being clearly understood that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine, or the rights and political status enjoyed by Jews in any other country”.

 One thing is clear: ever since that time Britain has been accused of promising the land of Palestine to two different groups.
 See HERE for Avi Shlaim’s article “The Balfour Declaration and its Consequences”.
-See also HERE for a 20-minute film produced by the Balfour project about the declaration and the subsequent British mandate.
+See also HERE for a 20-minute film produced by the Balfour Project about the declaration and the subsequent British mandate.

 THE BRITISH MANDATE